bread-modular/website/content/docs/01-getting-started/02-getting-started.md

 ---
 title: Getting Started Guide
-summary: This is how you can get started with Bread Modular.
+summary: Here's how you can get started with Bread Modular.
 ---

 Since we are Open Source, you can get started with Bread Modular in a couple of different ways.
 Let us walk you through those: